 First Impressions – My Experience

-Those who follow my blog know I’m pretty heavily invested in the Fujifilm system, owning most of their prime lenses and many of their cameras, so this is sort of my opinion of the Sony A6400 as a photographer who shoots about 80% of the time with Fujifilm cameras.
+Those who follow my blog know I’m pretty heavily invested in the Fujifilm system, owning most of their prime lenses and cameras.
+As a photographer who shoots with Fujifilm cameras about 80% of the time, this is sort of my opinion of the Sony A6400.

-In this A6400 review, I’m not going to go too much into specs, ISO performance, or dynamic range because honestly, none of that matters anymore.
+In this A6400 review, I’m not going to go too much into specs, ISO performance, or dynamic range because, honestly, none of that matters anymore.
 I will talk a bit about features, or at least what stands out to me.
-Cameras to me are like cars and handling is one of the most important features.
-They have to feel good, feel snappy because you don’t always need 600 horsepower to drive to the grocery store.
-People in 2019 are still, way too obsessed with specs and I try not to be like that on this blog.
+Cameras, to me, are like cars, and handling is one of the most important features.
+They must feel good and snappy because you don’t always need 600 horsepower to drive to the grocery store.
+People in 2019 are still way too obsessed with specs, and I try not to be like that on this blog.

-As someone who now shoots little on every system (except Pentax), I’ve really come to the conclusion that there is no best camera brand, each brand as a whole seems to have a different goal and design philosophy.
+As someone who now shoots little on every system (except Pentax), I’ve really come to the conclusion that there is no best camera brand.
+Each brand seems to have a different goal and design philosophy.

 Sony is the king of mind-blowing software and hardware sensor tech.
-Canon is the master at perfecting the user experience with incredible ergonomics and interfaces with nice out-of-the-box color and high-bitrate video.
+Canon is the master at perfecting the user experience with incredible ergonomics, interfaces, nice out-of-the-box color, and high-bitrate video.
 Nikon focuses on maximizing pro features with hardware and design (minus dual card slots which doesn’t really matter for most people since XQD is a superior format), and Fujifilm with the X-T3 has probably the best complete package now offering by far the most features, with some room for improvements of course.

 Where the A6400 Lives In All The Noise

-I owned a Sony A6300 for about a year and was always impressed by it and always loved shooting with it when I could.
+I owned a Sony A6300 for about a year and was always impressed by it.
+I always loved shooting with it when I could.

 One of my biggest photography regrets in the last few years was selling that camera.
 I loved the thing, it was so much fun to hold and to shoot and I always miss it.
 Yes, I could have just bought another one, but I wouldn’t have been able to use it.